Hello, how can we help you?

 For this feature to work correctly, the SoftExpert Survey component must have an active license key in the system.

-• Planning: Check the Manual closure option so that the survey is closed manually.
+• Manual closure: check the Manual closure option so that the survey is closed manually.

-Name: This field displays the name of the message receiving event.
-The name can only be changed by using the General section of the Items panel.
+Name: this field displays the name of the message receiving event.
+The name can only be changed through the General section of the item panel.

-Message (Code): This field displays the message receiving event code.
-The code can only be changed by using the General section of the Items panel.
+Message (Code): this field displays the code of the message receiving event.
+This code can only be changed through the General section of the item panel.

 Correlation between instances

 Use this section to configure the correlation between instances.
-If any configuration is made in this section, then the message receiving event of the other process will only run if it has the same value as in the message submission event in question.
+If any configuration is performed in this section, the message receiving event of the other process will only be executed if it has the same value as that in the message sending event in question.
 Use the available buttons to add or edit the correlation configuration.
 On the screen that will be displayed, fill out the following fields:

-Name: Enter a name for the correlation.
-Must be the same name as the message receiving event.
+• Name: enter the name of the correlation (it must be the same as that of the message receiving event).

-• Constant: If this option is selected, then the correlation between the instances will be given through a fixed value (constant).
-To do that, fill out the Constant value in the respective field.
+• Constant: if this option is selected, the correlation between the instances will be given through a fixed (constant) value.
+To this end, insert the constant value in the respective field.

-• Value based on form: For this option to be available, the SoftExpert Form component must be part of your acquired solutions.
+• Value based on form: for this option to be available, the Form component must be part of the solutions acquired by your organization.
 Check this option for the correlation between the instances to be given through a value filled out in the field of a form.
 To do so, the process must have a form associated with it.
 The process containing the message receiving event must have a form containing the same table and field.
-Therefore, fill out the Table that contains the form associated with the process and select the Field that will receive the value which will be used to perform the correlation.
+Thus, fill out the table that contains the form associated in the process and select the field that will receive the value that will be used to establish the correlation.

-• Use the WF_IDINSTANCE and WF_PARENT_IDINSTANCE constants to send the ID # of the current instance and the upper instance.
+• Use the %WF_IDINSTANCE% and %WF_PARENT_IDINSTANCE% constants to send the ID # of the current instance and of the upper instance.
 With these constants, the communication between instances occurs in a clearer, more precise way, such as: A sub-process can send a message directly to its upper instance, without the need to use parameters with form fields.

 Input flow